1 Application timetable

 Interviews assess applicants’ general aptitude for the role of wholetime community firefighter.
 The interview will consist of a prepared presentation and panel interview.

 Successful applicants will be required to attend a medical assessment.
-References will also be required at this stage.
+References and a Disclosure and Barring Service (DBS) check will also be required at this stage.

 5 Are you suited to the role?